Red Barron Crabapple

 Frequently asked questions

-- Yes.
-Crabapple — Red Barron is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+- Yes, Red Barron Crabapple is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 - It matures to about 15–20 ft tall and 8–12 ft wide.